The Dragon Institute | Wing Chun Online

 Does Wing Chun Have Belts, Ranks or Levels?

-My Wing Chun school’s program has levels signified by chevrons and its kids program uses sashes for student ranks.
-They are very much different, yet both are aimed at accomplishing the same goals.
-Students, of all levels, sometimes have a hard time moving up the ranks.
+Regardless of the curriculum, students, of all levels, sometimes have a hard time moving up the ranks.
 It could be from not focusing on one thing at a time, not practicing at home or going to fast and too hard.
 See more Common Mistakes Beginning Wing Chun Students Make.

 To move up the rank, we first need to understand the different categories.
 Each Wing Chun school varies slightly in their methodology but shirt colors are typically the same.
 The white colored shirt means you are a beginner and a black shirt means you are a Sifu.
 For example, while some Wing Chun schools don’t have belts for adults, their kids program may still follow the typical standard belt color system of white, yellow, orange, green, blue, purple, red, brown, and black.
 With one exception, Wing Chun schools commonly do not give black belts to kids.
 Although kids can become proficient, many believe a black belt should stand for expert level and be reserved for proficient adults.
 This is why there is not black sash for kids in many schools, nor can a child become a sifu until they are an adult who has shown undeniable ability to handle themselves against bigger, stronger opponents.